Locate an ACVR Radiologist or Radiation Oncologist in your area.

 7. Work in an internship or large private practice with a high caseload for one or two years.

 8. Apply and be accepted to an ACVR Radiology or Radiation Oncology Residency Program.
 Radiology Residency Programs are a minimum of 3 years while Radiation Oncology Residency Programs are a minimum of 2 years.
-See the Radiology Residency Program and the Accredited Radiation Oncology Residency Training Program Guidelines for more information.
+See the Radiology Residency Program Essentials and the Radiation Oncology Residency Training Program Guidelines for more information.

 9. Pass the ACVR Radiology (Written & Oral) or Radiation Oncology (Written) Board Certification Examination.